lodeguns/ZED-3D-Aruco/README.md

 # ZED-3D-Aruco

-# Stereolabs ZED - Depth Sensing + OpenCV ARUCO markers detection.
+# Stereolabs ZED - Depth Sensing +
+# OpenCV ARUCO markers detection +
+# GLViewer click handler.

 This sample captures a 3D point cloud and display it in an OpenGL window, intercepting ARUCO markers